XTRABYTES/XCITE.OLD/README.md

 QMake is a fundamental part of Qt that serves the function of creating a make file.
 QMake not installing properly is usually attributed to user error and can be simply solved.
 If you run into a QMake issue during your Qt installation process follow these troubleshooting tips.

-If this issue arrises you should first try the following steps before performing a reinstallation of Qt:
+If this issue arises you should first try the following steps before performing a reinstallation of Qt:

 1.)
 Ensure antivirus did not keep QMake from installing during the installation process 2.)
 Ensure a proper Kit is selected/detected by going to Tools --> Options --> Build & Run --> Kits